ycz425/git-net/README.md

    ```

 ### Running the Project
-1. Create a .env file and set up your GitHub fine-grained access token as an environment variable:
+1. Create a .env file and set up your GitHub fine-grained access token as an environment variable (only necessary for fetching data from GitHubAPI):
    ```Python
    GITHUB_FINE_GRAINED_ACCESS_TOKEN = <your_token_here>
    ```